pingcap/docs/dev/reference/tools/data-migration/manage-tasks.md

 ### Switch the sub-directory for relay logs

-Relay units stores the binlog data from upstream MySQL instances in sub-directories.
+Relay units store the binlog data from upstream MySQL instances in sub-directories.
 You can use the `switch-relay-master` command to swith the relay unit to use a new sub-directory.

 When you want to switch the DM-worker to connect to an upstream MySQL via a virtual IP, you need to use `switch-relay-master` to make corresponding changes on DM.
-For instructions on how to make the changes, refer to [虚拟 IP 环境下的上游主从切换](/dev/reference/tools/data-migration/usage-scenarios/master-slave-switch.md#虚拟-IP-环境下的上游主从切换).
+For instructions on how to make the changes, refer to [Upstream Master-Slave Switch in Virtual IP Environment](/dev/reference/tools/data-migration/usage-scenarios/master-slave-switch.md#虚拟-IP-环境下的上游主从切换).

 {{< copyable "" >}}